jumski/jumski/README.md

   - Type-safe DSL in TypeScript for defining workflows
   - CLI for managing flow definitions and migrations
   - Realtime client library (WIP) for streaming execution state to the frontend
-  - Great documentation and exceptional developer experience
+  - High-quality documentation and exceptional developer experience

 ---